Calgary Coin & Antique Home Chinese Reference Guide Index

 Images represent the types and may be larger or smaller than the actual coins.

-CH'IN DYNASTY, 255 - 206 BC
+255 - 206 BC

-Traditionally we refer to the Ch'in Dynasty as beginning in 255 BC when the Ch'in conquered the Zhou.
-Some date it to 221 BC when they finished unifying China (note this unified China was much smaller than the China we know today), but the Ch'in themselves probably would have used a date of about 325 BC when Duke Hsuan Wen adopted the title of Emperor after defeating the state of Wen and withdrew Ch'in allegiance to the Zhou.
+Ch'in existed as a feudal state under the Zhou since before 1000 BC, casting coins which are currently listed under Zhou, starting about 400 BC.
+Traditionally the Ch'in Dynasty is listed as beginning in 255 BC when Ch'in conquered the Zhou dynasty whoever some date it to 221 BC when Ch'in unifying all China, but note this unified China was much smaller than the China we know today.
+The Ch'in rulers probably would have used about 325 BC when Duke Hsuan Wen adopted the title of Emperor after defeating the state of Wen and withdrew Ch'in allegiance to Zhou.

 KNOWN RULERS OF CH'IN